neondatabase/website/content/docs/guides/read-replica-guide.md

 <Tabs labels={["Console", "CLI", "API"]}>

 <TabItem>
+To create a read replica from the Neon Console:

 1. In the Neon Console, select **Branches**.
 2. Select the branch where your database resides.
 3. Click **Add compute**.